remarkjs/remark-lint/packages/remark-lint-maximum-line-length/readme.md

 <a><b><i><p><q><s><u>alpha bravo charlie delta echo foxtrot golf</u></s></q></p></i></b></a>

-The following is also fine, because there is no white-space.
+The following is also fine, because there is no whitespace.

 <http://this-long-url-with-a-long-domain-is-invalid.co.uk/a-long-path?query=variables>.